Women’s Walk in the Woods

 Registration fee: $20.00

-The Women’s hike is a time for women of all ages and occupations to join together to relax and connect in the serene beauty of our natural world.
-Before we head to the woods, we will meet at the Appalachian Forest Museum to hear a presentation from a guest speaker.
-We will enjoy packed lunch, which participants are asked to bring with them and then we will depart on one of the stunningly beautiful trails near the Highlands Nature Sanctuary.
+The Women’s hike is a time for women of all ages and occupations to join together, relax, and connect in the serene beauty of our natural world.
+Before we head to the woods, we will meet at the Appalachian Forest Museum to hear a presentation from our guest speaker.
+We will enjoy a packed lunch, which participants are asked to bring with them, and then depart on one of the stunningly beautiful trails near the Highlands Nature Sanctuary.
 Bring your female friends and family to meet new people, share stories, and celebrate the beauty, balance, and biodiversity of Mother Nature!

 Overview

-We will meet at the Appalachian Forest Museum for Chelsea’s presentation and a bring-your-own picnic lunch before heading out to hike one of the beautiful trails near the Highlands Nature Sanctuary.
+We will meet at the Appalachian Forest Museum for the panelist presentation and a bring-your-own picnic lunch before heading out to hike one of the beautiful trails near the Highlands Nature Sanctuary.

-Bring your female friends and family to meet new people, learn about Ohio’s moths and what we can do to support them, and enjoy nature.
+Bring your female friends and family to meet new people, learn about geology, and enjoy nature.

 Make it a weekend trip by reserving one of our lodges today!
 Lodging at Highlands Nature Sanctuary | Arc of Appalachia.